 Speech Development

 “Will my child speak?”
-This is a common and important concern for caregivers of children with Chromosome 8p rearrangements.
+This is a common and important concern for caregivers of children with chromosome 8p rearrangements.

 Speech development varies widely among individuals with a chromosome 8p rearrangement, even among those with the same type of chromosomal change.
 While many individuals will develop spoken communication skills, others may rely on alternative and augmentative communication devices for effective expression.